daechoi/carbonite/README.md

-# This is a email newsletter project loosely based on Zero2Prod project.
+# This is automated portfolio tracking application that allows setting different automated trading strategies.

 ## It supports full stack using kubernetes and postgres backend.